Shashi Techlogues

 Flutter: How to take Screenshot of the screen or widget and save as image

-In this post, we will discuss how to take a screenshot of the widget and save it as an image.
-Let’s take a use case where we need this functionality.
+In this post, we will discuss how to take a screenshot of a widget and save it as an image.
+Let's take a use case where we need this functionality.

 Here is an app to read quotes in a beautiful background.